 Aug.
-16 (E-83) Insufficient Number of Nominees Special Districts: If by 5 p.m. on this day, no one has filed candidacy papers or an insufficient number of persons has filed candidacy papers to fill an office or offices, and a petition signed by 10% or 50 voters (whichever is the smaller number) has not been submitted, the elections official shall certify this fact to the Board of Supervisors.
+14 (E-83) Insufficient Number of Nominees Special Districts: If by 5 p.m. on this day, no one has filed candidacy papers or an insufficient number of persons has filed candidacy papers to fill an office or offices, and a petition signed by 10% or 50 voters (whichever is the smaller number) has not been submitted, the elections official shall certify this fact to the Board of Supervisors.
 A person who has filed a Declaration of Candidacy shall be appointed by the Board of Supervisors at a regular or special meeting held prior to the Monday before the first Friday in December.
-If no one filed, another qualified person shall be appointed by the Board of Supervisors on or before November 7, 2017 and shall take office and serve as if elected. §10515 Aug.
-17, 11 a.m.
+If no one filed, another qualified person shall be appointed by the Board of Supervisors on or before November 5, 2019 and shall take office and serve as if elected. §10515 Aug.
+15, 11 a.m.
 (E-82) Randomized Alphabet Drawing Secretary of State shall conduct the randomized alphabet drawing to determine the order in which the candidates will appear on the general election ballot. §13112 Sept.
-4 (E-64) County Holiday - Office Closed Sept.
-8 (E-60) Military or Overseas Vote-by-Mail Ballot Applications First day the county elections official may process applications for military or overseas voter ballots.
+2 (E-64) County Holiday - Office Closed Sept.
+6 (E-60) Military or Overseas Vote-by-Mail Ballot Applications First day the county elections official may process applications for military or overseas voter ballots.
 Any applications received by the county elections official prior to this day shall be kept and processed on or after this date.
 If the applicant is not a resident of the county to which he or she has applied, the elections official receiving the application shall forward it immediately to the proper county.
-A request for a vote-by-mail ballot from a military or overseas voter will be deemed an affidavit of registration and an application for permanent vote-by-mail status. §300(b), 321, 3102, 3105 Sept.
-11 - Oct.
-24 (E-57 to E-14) Statement of Write-in Candidacy and Nomination Papers - Nonpartisan Offices During this period write-in candidates must file their Statement of Write-in Candidacy and Nomination Papers with the county elections official for nonpartisan offices. §8600, 8601 Sept.
-14 (E-54) 54-Day Walking Lists Prepared The County Elections Official will prepare the 54-day voter index that is available for purchase upon written application at a cost of 50 cents per 1,000 names. §2184
+A request for a vote-by-mail ballot from a military or overseas voter will be deemed an affidavit of registration and an application for permanent vote-by-mail status. §300(b), 321(b), 3102, 3105 Sept.
+9 - Oct.
+22 (E-57 to E-14) Statement of Write-in Candidacy and Nomination Papers - Nonpartisan Offices During this period write-in candidates must file their Statement of Write-in Candidacy and Nomination Papers with the county elections official for nonpartisan offices. §8600, 8601 Sept.
+12 (E-54) Walking Lists Prepared The county elections official will prepare a voter index that is available for purchase upon written application at a cost of 50 cents per 1,000 names. §2184